AdobeDocs/commerce-merchant-services.en/help/live-search/rules-add.md

    ![Rules - Match](assets/rule-event-pin-product.png)

 You may also click the pin icon to pin a product to its current location.
-Use the ellipsis context menu to "Pin to top" or "Pin to botton".
+Use the ellipsis context menu to "Pin to top" or "Pin to bottom".

 Or events can be set manually: